 All of these tools are powered by a central data product.
 Combining Rentify's exclusive lettings data with 3rd party sources including London Datastore and Land Registry records, it creates a rolling, proprietary analysis of the London property and rental market.

-I use Python for data science, making extensive use of the Jupyter Notebook with numpy, scipy, pandas, scikit-learn and specialised libraries for exploratory work, model building and simulations.
+I use Python for data science, making extensive use of the Jupyter Notebook with NumPy, SciPy, pandas, scikit-learn, Keras and specialised libraries for exploratory work, model building and simulations.

-I've used Postgres and MySQL extensively, also NoSQL databases including MongoDB, Elasticsearch, Redis and Neo4j.
+I've used Postgres extensively, also AWS RDS, Google BigQuery, Apache Kafka, MySQL, MongoDB, Elasticsearch, Redis and Neo4j.
 I've worked with data from APIs, web scrapers, camera phones, sensors, and countless csv files.
-I'm also happy using spreadsheets to share work with non data-scientists!